sescandell/halloothween/README.md

-# Halloothween Photobooth
+# Photobooth

-A modern photobooth application designed for events and parties.
+A photobooth application designed for events and parties.
 Capture, process, and print photos with real-time preview, cloud streaming support, and customizable print overlays.

 ## Features